 Paul runs the Leather Working Day on our behalf.

-Paul is now a primary school teacher at Spring Grove School in Wye and divides his working day between the classroom and his FSA-approved Forest School for pupils between the ages of 4 to 11.
+Paul then worked as a primary school teacher for 8 years, dividing his working day between the classroom and a FSA-approved Forest School for pupils between the ages of 4 to 11.
 Happiest away from the confines of the classroom, his passion for outdoor learning was recognised in 2018 with the award of ‘Inspirational Outdoor Educator of the Year’ by the Council for Learning Outside the Classroom.
+He currently works at Dandelion Time, a nature-based charity that works with vulnerable children and their families.

-Paul is a qualified Level 3 Forest School Practitioner and is working towards the Institute for Outdoor Learning’s Bushcraft Competency Certificate.
+Paul is a qualified Level 3 Forest School Practitioner and holds the Institute for Outdoor Learning’s Bushcraft Competency Certificate

 Alecia’s love of nature started when she was a young girl, visiting the local woodlands, spending hours on end building dens and rafts with her sister and friends.When she became a primary school teacher in 2000, she always maintained and enjoyed the outdoor elements of the job – this aspect has increased in importance in recent years, following training in Outdoor Learning and Forest School.